mlflow/mlflow-website/website/blog/2024-07-26-pyfunc-in-practice/index.md

 This blog utilizes the house price dataset from Kaggle to demonstrate the development and management of ensemble models through MLflow.

 We will leverage various tools and technologies to highlight the capabilities of MLflow PyFunc models.
-Before delving into the ensemble model itself, we will explore how these components integrate to create a robust and efficient machine learning pipeline.
+Before delving into the ensemble model itself, we will explore how these components integrate to create a robust and efficient Machine Learning pipeline.

 ### Components of the Project

 **DuckDB**
 DuckDB is a high-performance analytical database system designed to be fast, reliable, portable, and easy to use.
 In this project, it showcases the integration of a database connection within the model context, facilitating efficient data handling directly within the model.
 [Learn more about DuckDB](https://duckdb.org/).

+**scikit-learn (sklearn)**
+scikit-learn is a Machine Learning library for Python that provides efficient tools for data analysis and modelling.
+In this project, it is used to develop and evaluate various Machine Learning models that are integrated into our ensemble model.
+[Learn more about scikit-learn](https://scikit-learn.org/).

 **MLflow**
-MLflow is an open-source platform for managing the end-to-end machine learning lifecycle, including experimentation, reproducibility, and deployment.
+MLflow is an open-source platform for managing the end-to-end Machine Learning lifecycle, including experimentation, reproducibility, and deployment.
 In this project, it tracks experiments, manages model versions, and facilitates the deployment of MLflow PyFunc models in a similar manner to how we are familiar with individual flavors.
 [Learn more about MLflow](https://mlflow.org/).

-**scikit-learn (sklearn)**
-scikit-learn is a machine learning library for Python that provides efficient tools for data analysis and modelling.
-In this project, it is used to develop and evaluate various Machine Learning models that are integrated into our ensemble model.
-[Learn more about scikit-learn](https://scikit-learn.org/).
+> **Note:** To reproduce this project, please refer to the [official MLflow documentation](https://mlflow.org/docs/latest/tracking/server.html) to set up a simple local MLflow Tracking server.

 ## Creating the Ensemble Model

-Creating a MLflow PyFunc ensemble model requires additional steps compared to using the built-in flavors for logging and working with popular machine learning frameworks.
+Creating a MLflow PyFunc ensemble model requires additional steps compared to using the built-in flavors for logging and working with popular Machine Learning frameworks.

 To implement an ensemble model, you need to define an `mlflow.pyfunc` model, which involves creating a Python class that inherits from the `PythonModel` class and implementing its constructor and class methods.
 While the basic creation of a PyFunc model only requires implementing the `predict` method, an ensemble model requires additional methods to manage the models and obtain multi-model predictions.
 After instantiating the ensemble model, you must use the custom `fit` method to train the ensemble model's sub-models.
 Similar to an out-of-the-box MLflow model, you need to log the model along with its artifacts during the training run and then register the model in the MLflow server.
 A model alias ` production` will also be added to the model to streamline both model updates and inference.
 Model aliases allow you to assign a mutable, named reference to a specific version of a registered model.
 By assigning the alias to a particular model version, it can be easily referenced via a model URI or the model registry API.
 This setup allows for seamless updates to the model version used for inference without changing the serving workload code.